GingerGigiCat/CustomScreenAngle/README.md

    > ### or
    > `sudo pacman -S python` for **Arch** distros

-2. Download main.py
+2. Download main.py, or do `git clone https://github.com/GingerGigiCat/CustomScreenAngle`
 3. Open it in python and run it.
-   > Open a terminal in the folder that main.py was downloaded to, and run `python3 ./main.py`
+   > Open a terminal in the folder that main.py was downloaded to with `cd CustomScreenAngle` to go into the folder if you did git clone, and run `python3 ./main.py`

 ## Usage
 1. Select your display/resolution if a list is given